 The problem with content marketing metrics

-Does that formula for calculating ROI make the process seem easy because only a few metrics are involved?
+That simple ROI formula probably makes the process seem easy since only a few metrics are involved.

 In reality, arriving at those metrics is more complex than it first appears.
 (Cue sad trombone.)

-The fact is, many marketers struggle with tracking their content marketing ROI.
-In fact, only 43% of B2B marketers measure content marketing ROI at all.
-Much of this shying away comes from a lack of confidence in knowing the right way to do it.
+The fact is that many marketers struggle with tracking their content marketing ROI.
+Much of this comes from a lack of confidence in knowing the right way to do it.

 With those challenges in mind, what is the best way to measure your content marketing ROI successfully?